krobbi/brainiac/readme.md

 `Ctrl+Z` on Windows can also be used to exit.

 Pressing `Ctrl+C` will exit the program in interpreter mode or REPL mode.
-This is useful if a Brainfuck script enters an infinite loop.
+This is useful if a program enters an infinite loop.

 # Building
 Brainiac is built using [GCC](https://gnu.org/software/gcc) and